 Greater diversity will benefit us by allowing us to draw on a greater mix of skills, experiences, perspectives and ideas.

-We specifically welcome applications from students of under-represented groups at Syntech.
+We welcome applications from students of under-represented groups at SynTech.
 All applications are evaluated on the basis of academic merit.

 Our students come from a variety of academic, social and geographical backgrounds.
 The Cambridge Trust provides scholarships to students from around the world.

-At Syntech we try to engage with the general public, policy makers and the scientific community through a variety of channels.
+At SynTech we engage with the general public, policy makers and the scientific community through a variety of channels.

 At the Yusuf Hamied Department of Chemistry we hold the annual Cambridge Science festival where we celebrate science and open our doors to the public.
 During the event we encourage our scientists, young and old, to take a hands on approach and explore all the wonders that Chemistry has to offer.